marsfoundation/spark-alm-controller/README.md

 Can be found in the Makefile, with the nomenclature `make deploy-<domain>-<env>-<type>`.

-Deploy a full ALM system to base staging: `make deploy-base-staging-full` Deploy a controller to mainnet production: `make deploy-mainnet-production-controller`
+Deploy a full ALM system to base staging: `make deploy-base-production-full` Deploy a controller to mainnet production: `make deploy-mainnet-production-controller`

 To deploy a full staging environment from scratch, with a new allocation system and all necessary dependencies, run `make deploy-staging-full`.